 I met teenagers and farmers and stood alone in the open plains.
 To my surprise, I didn't feel the deep connection to family and place that I was looking for.
 Farmers were committing suicide, young people felt stranded, farms were left abandoned.
 Whole towns, such as Sioux City, reminded me of abandoned blocks in the South Bronx.
 The meatpacking plants boarded up, spooky, and left for ruins.
 Native peoples' reservations weren't even on the map, yet I knew of their bloody history.
-Suddenly middle America seemed incredibly violent and lonely.
+Suddenly the heartland seemed incredibly violent and lonely.

 I wrote an essay, published by Cleis Press, about my experiences.
 I also started writing short stories about the teenage girls I met.
-Soon I thought wouldn't it be more interesting to write a novel, rather than a nonfiction book, about trying to find home in the abandoned heartland?
+Soon I thought it would be more interesting to write a novel, rather than a nonfiction book, about trying to find home in the abandoned heartland.
 I realized I had the perfect character—a punky street kid named Girl I'd once written about in a short story.
 I'd stumbled on a perfect contrast—a rootless, wild California kid juxtaposed with all the clichés of the American heartland.

 Excerpt from CRASHING AMERICA